Cluster Exploration using Informative Manifold Projections: Experimental results

 To quantitatively compare IMAPCE and cPCA, we ran several experiments on UCI Image Segmentation ($\alpha = 1$, $\mu = 10^5$, $s= 75$) with different initial subsets of prior data.
-Performance evaluation took place after the exploration of a dataset has finished.
+Performance evaluation took place after the exploration of the data had finished.
 During the evaluation stage, the quality of the most distinct clusters (which are stored along the exploration process) is measured with respect to their ground truth labels using the Jaccard \cite{jaccard} and NMI scores.
-Both scores are highly used in the literature for the evaluation of clusters' quality.
+Both scores are widely used in the DR literature for evaluating cluster quality.
 Detailed results for IMAPCE and cPCA are given in Table \ref{table:UCI_ImSeg}.
-We consider the case of no prior data, while we also experiment by setting as prior subsets, data samples from every ground truth class.
+We consider the case of no prior data and also experiment by setting as prior data subsets of data samples from every ground truth class.
 Overall, IMAPCE clearly outperforms cPCA on both scores under all prior data assumptions.
-The superior Jaccard and NMI scores of IMAPCE indicate that it promotes enhanced cluster segregation in comparison to cPCA.
-This is achieved due to the optimisation of the kurtosis term.
-We provide equivalent quantitative results for 10000 randomly selected MNIST instances in the Iterative Exploration of MNIST appendix.
+The superiority of IMAPCE on the Jaccard and NMI scores indicates that it promotes enhanced cluster segregation in comparison to cPCA, owing to the inclusion of the kurtosis term.
+We provide equivalent quantitative results for 10,000 randomly selected MNIST instances in Section \ref{Supp:Iter_Expl} of the Supplementary Material.